 In the octagons separating the frames are depicted (from right to left): 1) a rider next to a tree, 2) palace (?) gardens, 3) a carillon, 4) a landscape with a tree and a castle (?).

-The scroll is formed of 4 sheets containing 16 columns of text and two additional benediction panels at the beginning and the end of the manuscript.
-Columns include 27, 28, or 30 lines of the text, except for col. 1 with 20 lines and an initial word that is written in a separate line, and col. 14 with 11 lines divided into two parts.
+The scroll is formed of 4 sheets containing a total of 16 columns of text and two additional benediction panels at the beginning and the end of the manuscript.
+Columns include 27, 28, or 30 lines of text, except for col. 1 with 20 lines and the initial word that is written in a separate line, and col. 14 with 11 lines divided into two half-columns.

-Every sheet comprises 4 columns of the text and the last sheet contains additionally the benediction panel.
+Every sheet comprises 4 columns of the text.

 The text is inscribed in the Hebrew square script with tagin, in brown ink, on the flesh side of parchment membranes.

 The scroll opens with a decorative initial word in which every letter is separated and surrounded with a filigree ornament.

 The letter ח (Es.
 1:6) is highlighted by its size (it is enlarged and bolded) and form (it is composed of two elements joined with a roof and has scrolled feet).
 The letter ת (Es.
 9:29) is enlarged and bolded.
 Other enlarged and diminished letters are included in col. 14; additionally, every letter in this section is outlined with a thin, light brown line.

 The sheets in the scroll are stitched together.

 The benedictions: The initial benedictions are inscribed in the central panel of the opening decoration.
 The words ברוך are separated from the rest of the formulas written in the square script.
 The background is filled with a filigree ornament drawn in brown ink.